Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Belgrade Tech Economy

-Belgrade has emerged as a significant Balkan tech hub.
+Belgrade has emerged as a major Balkan tech hub.
 The IT sector accounts for 7%+ of GDP, with 70,000+ IT professionals.
 Companies like Nordeus (gaming, acquired by Take-Two for $378M), FishingBooker, Tenderly, Hooloovoo, and Frame VR were founded here.

 The tech professional class earns RSD 200,000-500,000/month ($1,700-4,275), making them natural crypto card adopters.
 Startit Centar, Nova Iskra, and ICT Hub form the startup ecosystem.
 Monthly tech meetups and conferences (Voxxed Days, Belgrade Design Week) create a crypto-aware professional network.